-- 3.1.1 Unlawful discrimination occurs in the following circumstances: - 3.1.2 Direct discrimination occurs where one individual treats or would treat another individual less favourably on the grounds of a protected characteristic, as defined under the Equality Act 2010: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race (including colour, nationality, and ethnic or national origins), religion or belief, sex, or sexual orientation ("the protected categories"). - 3.1.3 It is unlawful to discriminate against a person on the grounds that they are members of a protected category. - 3.1.4 A claim of indirect discrimination arises when an employer applies a provision, criterion or practice generally, but which is such that a proportion of persons in a protected category who can comply with it is considerably smaller than the proportion of persons who are not in that protected category.
+3.1.1 Unlawful discrimination occurs in the following circumstances:

+3.1.2 Direct discrimination occurs where one individual treats or would treat another individual less favourably on grounds of sex, sexual orientation, gender reassignment, marital or civil partnership status, disability, age, colour, race, nationality, ethnic or national origin, religion or belief, political beliefs ("the protected categories").

+3.1.3 It is unlawful to discriminate against a person on the grounds that they are members of a protected category.

+3.1.4 A claim of indirect discrimination arises when an employer applies a provision, criterion or practice generally, but which is such that a proportion of persons in a protected category who can comply with it is considerably smaller than the proportion of persons who are not in that protected category.